Skip to Content

 First of all, this plant is not a true curry plant, so don’t plan on adding it to any of your recipes.

-Even though it may smell like curry, always remember, it is a bush and not an herb.
+Even though it may smell like curry, always remember that it is a bush, not an herb.

 6 – Geraniums

 Geraniums are a win/win plant.
-They will keep pesky cats away from your landscaped yard and garden, and they are one of the top 10 plants that realtors suggest their seller’s plant in order to sell their homes faster.
+They will keep pesky cats away from your landscaped yard and garden.
+Plus, they are one of the top 10 plants realtors suggest that owners plant in order to sell their homes faster.

 The bright and cheery red flowers and the pure white pristine blooms always add a comforting look to a home.